Joelasaur/UP-Trail-Networks/README.md

 	If that doesn't work, change permissions to the data directory: https://stackoverflow.com/questions/42446931/mongodb-exception-in-initandlisten-20-attempted-to-create-a-lock-file-on-a-rea
 	Keep an instance of mongod running in a separate terminal

+	If mongo complains that it can't start because the address is already in use, do this command: sudo killall -15 mongod
 	How to Import JSON
 	mongoimport --db TrailNetwork --collection Timestamps --file scripts/output.json --jsonArray